That1DireWolf-4746/bettercombat-1.20.1/README.md

 better combat 1.20.1
-attempted fork of the 1.12.2 immersive/better combat mod
+attempted port of the 1.12.2 immersive/better combat mod
 i have no idea what im doing yeyyyyyyyy